How do I become an author?

 For answers to the above questions, please see the submissions section.

 What can I submit aside from research articles?

-You can also submit letters and review articles.
+You can also news articles.
 For more information please see the submissions section.

 Who decides which articles will be published?